 gremlin-visualizer

-as it fit my needs.
-For example, you will be able to execute this below query and see the visualization in gremlin-visualizer
+as it fits my needs.
+For example, you will be able to execute this query below and see the visualization in gremlin-visualizer

 but unable to get this query to execute in gdotv